OneOfEleven/uv-k5-firmware-custom/README.md

 The reason appears to be something to do with the the 3.5mm/2.5mm mic jack sockets or the volume control pot, most likely the internal contacts in either/both of the sockets or the on/off contacts in the pot.

-Need to find matching replacements to confirm this though (or just short the terminals that are suppose to be shorted at power on.
+Need to find matching replacements to confirm this though (or just temp short the terminals that are suppose to be shorted at power on).

 <p float="left">
 <img src="/images/top.png" height=500 />